Steve Lavin: St. John's University

 In 2012–13, Lavin's third year as head coach, St. John's finished with a 17–16 overall record.
 The Red Storm received an NIT bid, and earned a victory at the buzzer at Saint Joseph's before falling on the road to Virginia in the next game.

 In the 2013–14 season, Lavin led the Red Storm to a 20–13 record finishing conference play in a three-way, third place tie that resulted in another invitation to the NIT, where they were upset by Robert Morris.

 In 2014–15, Lavin led St. John's to a 21–12 record and a second NCAA tournament appearance.

 Almost immediately after the season ended, on March 27, 2015, Lavin was fired.
 Thereafter, he returned to his role as a college basketball TV analyst in studio and in the booth for games.

 University of San Diego

 On April 6, 2022, Lavin made his return to coaching as he was hired to serve as the head coach of the San Diego Toreros.
+He currently has a record of 35-52 in 3 season as the head coach of the Toreros.